 Assessing how this conflict unfolds in practice is challenging due to data limitations.
-However, we suggest that the intention to establish the continuation fund, the need to secure additional fundraising, and the close relationships between the sponsors and the new investors in continuation funds (often sophisticated and repeat players specializing in secondary transactions) might lead sponsors to favor the interests of potential new investors over those of the legacy fund investors who elected to cash out.
-A set of recent empirical evidence supports this view.17
+While in theory one group of investors (sellers or buyers) could sometimes have the upper hand-and sometimes the lower hand-our analysis suggests that the sponsor always wins.
+We also show that sponsors' incentives to establish the continuation fund and the close relationships between the sponsors and the new investors in continuation funds, often sophisticated and repeat players specializing in secondary transactions, might lead sponsors to favor new investors' interests over those of the legacy fund investors electing to cash out.
+Recent empirical evidence supports this view.
+We further explain how investors in the legacy fund may face losses on two fronts: they can no longer rely on the sponsor as their faithful agent in the transaction's negotiation, and they lose exposure to the assets if the continuation fund proves to be a successful investment.